 Cold weather means warm sweaters, firelit nights, cups of hot cocoa and wholesome hearty meals.
 But turning to comfort foods during the winter months doesn’t mean you have to sacrifice healthful eating.
 This robust stuffed butternut squash recipe will hit the spot this season, giving you the nostalgic holiday flavors you crave while also incorporating super foods.
 Impressive enough to serve at your next family gathering, but easy enough to cook for yourself on a weeknight, this recipe is sure to please.
+Take the ingredients up a notch by shopping at your local farmers market.

 How to Pick the Best Butternut Squash